 Hills For Everyone Trail is a 2.4 mile lightly trafficked out and back trail located near Chino Hills, CA that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from January until October.
+The trail offers a number of activity options and is accessible from January until October.

 60 west to 71 south. exit 7 for soquel canyon prkway toward central ave. right on sequel canyon left onto elinvar dr you"ll see entrance to your right

 I'm a resident, I can bike and hike directly into the State Park from my home, either via roadway to the main entrance or brush hike through Soquel Canyon.
 First off, the Hills for Everyone Trail is not the 7.1 mile loop that is being shown here, it is far less, maybe 1.5 miles, and it is an easy hike.
 This map is showing the Hills for Everyone Trail where it intersects at Four Corners, where Raptor Ridge, Telegraph Canyon, Bovinian Delight, and South Ridge trails all meet.
 Look at the map, and you will see that Bovinian Delight is listed down to where it meets South Ridge Trail, neither of these are Hills for Everyone.
 This map also has mistakenly named Telegraph Canyon as Bane Canyon.
 No, it's not Bane Canyon, it's Telegraph.
 You enter the park on Bane Canyon, which is paved.
 Hills for Everyone is a small trail that parallels Telegraph Canyon trail, and actually isn't even shown on this map.
 The northern most section being shown as Hills for Everyone is actually Raptor Ridge and Faultline Trails.
 This map is really so badly in error, I wish I could correct it somehow.